Austin FC: First seasons

 Based on their 2022 finish, Austin FC qualified for the 2023 CONCACAF Champions League, their first continental competition.
 They played Violette AC from Haiti and lost 3–2 on aggregate.
-Austin FC will also compete in their first regional competition at the 2023 Leagues Cup.
+In May 2023, Austin FC ended their 2023 U.S. Open Cup run with a 2–0 loss to the Chicago Fire at home.
+Austin FC also competed in their first regional competition at the 2023 Leagues Cup and lost their first game 3-1 against Mazatlán.
+They later lost to FC Juárez 3-1, failing to advance to the round of 16.